forestgrape/coronavirus/index.md

          * Ventilation is key in public transport.
 If possible open the windows from time to time, this works well thanks to the outside airflow.
 Put ventilation on max, turn off in tunnels and never put on circulation.
          * If there are old toilets, that go to the rails, don't use to shit!

 - Don't have very dry air inside; drying frequently washed cloths inside keeps the air humid.
 In dry air, both dust and viruses stay longer in the air.
+Dry air also reduces the defence of the respiratory tract against pathogens.

 - Keep proper hygiene.
 Especially wash the hands well with a lot of soap after toilet.
 Before eating wash them too.
   Hygiene is important because: